Max Weinberg: Success with the E Street Band

 For his efforts, Weinberg was named Best Drummer in the Playboy 1985 Pop and Jazz Music Poll and Best Drummer again in Rolling Stone's 1986 Critics Poll.
 The adulation got to him a bit as he aligned with the Mighty Max persona and went to fashionable parties.

-Weinberg had a reduced role on Springsteen's 1987 Tunnel of Love album, replacing Springsteen's drum machine parts on a few tracks, but the full band was in place for the 1988 Tunnel of Love Express and Human Rights Now! tours.
-Weinberg called the latter tour's visiting of many third-world spots around the globe one of the most rewarding things the band had done.
+Weinberg had a reduced role on Springsteen's 1987 album Tunnel of Love, replacing Springsteen's drum machine parts on a few tracks, but the full band was in place for the 1988 Tunnel of Love Express and Human Rights Now! tours.
+Weinberg called the latter tour's visiting of many third-world countries around the globe one of the most rewarding things the band had done.